Vegas: Warriors would be favored over 72-10 Bulls team

 Aaron Kessler from the Golden Nugget also favored the Warriors, at -4.5.?

-Matthew Holt, COO at CG Analytics, said it would be a matter of contrasting styles and rules as well.
+Matthew Holt, COO at CG Analytics, did not offer a spread for the hypothetical showdown but said it would be a matter of contrasting styles and rules as well.

-"The biggest factor is what rules is game being played under," Holt told ESPN in an email.
-"Being able to hand check would make the Bulls favorite and their roster was built for that.
-In the no-hand check era the Warriors' current roster is much better suited and would have some serious speed and shooter advantages at several key positions."
+"The biggest factor is what rules is [the] game being played under," Holt told ESPN in an email.
+"Being able to hand check would make the Bulls [the] favorite and their roster was built for that.
+In the no-handcheck era, the Warriors' current roster is much better suited and would have some serious speed and shooter advantages at several key positions."

 The 1995-96 Bulls went 46-33-1 against the spread during the regular season.
 (Two games had no line, according to game archives at sports betting website Covers.com.)
 The Warriors went 40-39-3 against the spread during the 2016-17 regular season.